In general, are COVID-19 vaccines safe for children with medical complexity (CMC)?

 My child is 10 but weighs as much as a 12-year-old.
 Can my child get the full dose rather than the pediatric dose?

 Unlike many medications, the COVID-19 vaccine dosage your child receives is based on their age on the day of vaccination, not how much they weigh.

 Why are there different doses for children compared to adolescents and adults?

 Because young children are still growing and developing, researchers assessed the need for different doses of vaccines already used for adolescents and adults.
 As a result, children receive an age-appropriate dose of the vaccine that is smaller than the dose that adolescents and adults receive.
 The dosage was determined in clinical trials with children in different age groups.

 How can I get my homebound child vaccinated safely?

-You may request an in-home vaccination for children and youth with special health care needs ages 5 and above by visiting the COVID-19 In Home Vaccination Program at www.mass.gov/InHomeVaccine.
+You may request an in-home vaccination for children and youth with special health care needs ages 6 months and older by visiting the COVID-19 In Home Vaccination Program at www.mass.gov/InHomeVaccine.
 You can also call the In-Home Vaccination Central Intake Line at (833) 983-0485.
 Please let the Intake Line know that you have a child with special health care needs, as well as any other special considerations.
 Intake Line representatives are available in both English and Spanish and have access to translators for over 100 languages.